gautam8404/ffmpeg-py/README.md

 Simple FFmpeg binding for python, mainly created for personal use.
+But i do plant to modify it for professional use.

 ## Installation using pip
 ```bash